busykoala/cython_hints/README.md

 - type safe function (cython "precompiled")
 - use c function from std lib
 - use cpp function from std lib
-- both python an c function (great for recursion)
+- both python and c function (great for a recursion)
 - a "c compiled" function given a python wrapper.

 In `demo_c.pyx` there is an example for external c code used